kristoferek/todo-list-app/docs/index.md

 ---

+*Warsaw, 10 March 2018*

 ## Introduction
-Todo-list-app is an application that allows to manage a list of tasks.
-It allows adding, updating, deleting and toggling state of each task.
+Todo-list-app is an application that allows to manage a list of tasks to do.
+It performs adding, updating, deleting and toggling state of each task.
 It has minimalistic design and basic functionality.
 You can see it working here:

 [https://kristoferek.github.io/todo-list-app/](https://kristoferek.github.io/todo-list-app/)